windy-civi/windy-civi/scraper_next/brainstorm.md

 - [Washington DC made Github](https://github.com/DCCouncil/law-xml) their official law source of truth.
 It looks immutable.
 - [How append-only logs](https://scuttlebot.io/more/protocols/secure-scuttlebutt.html) are used in p2p/blockchain applications.
 - [Beginners guide](https://www.kurrent.io/event-sourcing) to event sourced databases and their benefits.
+- [Bluesky LGBTQ+ Legislation Alerts](https://bsky.app/profile/legialerts.org) This incredible team has manually created a system that I think we can make tooling for that they would potentially want to use.

 ## Why Use a Hashed Append-Only Log?